TritonDataCenter/rfd/rfd/0119/README.md

 }
 ```

-Note that when a network appears in an `"attached_networks"` array, then it will
+Note that when a Triton network appears in an `"attached_networks"` array,
-also contain its own mirroring `"attached_networks"` entry, to guarantee that
+then it will also contain its own mirroring `"attached_networks"` entry, to
-two networks are always mutually routable and help prevent users from
+guarantee that two networks are always mutually routable and help prevent
-accidentally configuring a network to pass traffic in one direction but
+users from accidentally configuring a network to pass traffic in one
-forgetting to do so in the other.
+direction but forgetting to do so in the other.
+Remote Networks (see next
+section) that are not Triton instances may not be able to provide similar
+guarantees about network knowledge.

 Since attaching networks together requires changes to instance routing tables,
 the work for this RFD will depend on the [RFD 28] work being done, too.

 ### Representing Remote Networks Locally

-When a network is attached locally, we will import the properties about it that
+When a remote network is attached locally, we will import the properties
-we need to know locally and assign it a local UUID.
-When fetched from NAPI, it
+about it that we need to know locally and assign it a local UUID.
+When
-will look like:
+fetched from NAPI, it will look like:

 ```
 # sdc-napi /networks/410fc93e-957a-4344-9112-ec17d5a946b5 | json -H